sparcopen/opencon/README.md

 # How to use this repository

-If you're not familiar with using Github, we'll be including some guides soon.
-For now, this section provides more information on the different parts of the system and how we'll use them.
+If you're not familiar with using Github, please don't hesitate to reach out.
+For OC members, all that is required is making an account and responding to messages, which is possible over email as usual.
+This section provides more information on the different parts of the system and how we'll use them.

 ## Getting notified

-You can sign up to get notified about activities in this repository, no need to trawl it daily!
-The Gif below illustrates.
+If you're on the Organizing Committee, you can ignore this section, unless you want to be jnotified about **everything**.
+For most people, the right setting is "watch", which is the default.

+You can adjust your email notification settings as shown by the Gif.
+Usually, you'll only need to update these if you never want to get an email, or you want to get every email from the repo (even if it doesn't directly concern you).

 ![soeasy](http://g.recordit.co/Bo2gHzV96q.gif)

 If Gifs aren't your thing...
 > Up in the top right, there's a button that says 'Watch'; click it, and set yourself to 'Watching'.
 This will send you email notifications of new discussions; if you don't want email, but would like an alert just on GitHub, change the setting in Settings -> Notification Center.

-For most people, the right setting is "watch".
-You can adjust your email notification settings on any page.

 ## Issues